joaomosantos/accordion.js/README.md

 Accordion.js is a lightweight and simple plugin based on jQuery.
 [Try out the demo](//joaomosantos.github.io/accordion.js).

-Supports IE7+ and modern browsers.
-Support jQuery version >= 1.7.x.
+Supports IE7+ and modern browsers and Support jQuery version >= 1.7.x.

 #### Package Manager